 Both Moen and InSinkErator are popular companies that make garbage disposals.
 InSinkErator is far more popular than Moen, and they have more garbage disposal models.
-But do you know that Waste King, a company as good, and as popular as InSinkErator, is owned by Moen?
-(For those interested in knowing Who owns Who refer this infographic).
-So basically that makes Moen also a top-rated garbage disposal brand.
+But do you know that Waste King, a company as good and as popular as InSinkErator, is owned by Moen?
+(For those interested in knowing Who owns Who refer to this infographic).
+So basically Moen also makes a top-rated garbage disposal brand.

 Moen vs InSinkErator – Differences and Similarities

 Before jumping into the comparison please note that this is an overall comparison of the common features of garbage disposals from these two brands.
 Both brands make a lot of disposal units so it is impossible to compare all units with each other.

 Here is a tabled comparison for a quick view: